Tuya (NASDAQ:TUYA) Issues Q2 2021 Earnings Guidance

 Tuya (NASDAQ:TUYA) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
-The company provided EPS guidance of – for the period.
+The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $78 million-$81 million.

-A number of equities research analysts have recently commented on TUYA shares.
-Bank of America started coverage on shares of Tuya in a report on Tuesday, April 13th.
-They issued a neutral rating and a $25.00 target price for the company.
-Morgan Stanley started coverage on shares of Tuya in a report on Monday, April 19th.
+A number of research firms have recently weighed in on TUYA.
+Morgan Stanley initiated coverage on Tuya in a research note on Monday, April 19th.
 They issued an overweight rating and a $26.00 target price for the company.
+Bank of America upgraded Tuya from a neutral rating to a buy rating in a report on Friday, May 14th.

 Tuya Inc engages in the cloud and application development business.
 It provides purpose-built Internet of Things (IoT) cloud platform that delivers a suite of offerings, including Platform-as-a-Service (PaaS) and Software-as-a-Service (SaaS) to original equipment manufacturers, industry operators, and system integrators.